ignaczalexander/track-my-work-react/README.md

 ## How to run it locally

-First to install all requred npm packages run the followig command in the project directory:
+First to install all required npm packages run the followig command in the project directory:

 ### `npm install`